 The large number of time prediction failures throughout history may give the impression that our time prediction ability is very poor and that failures are much more common than the few successes that come to mind.
 This is, we think, an unfair evaluation.
 The human ability to predict time usage is generally highly impressive.
 It has enabled us to succeed with a variety of important goals, from controlling complex construction work to coordinating family parties.
 There is no doubt that the human capacity for time prediction is amazingly good and extremely useful.
 Unfortunately, it sometimes fails us. –Magne Jørgensen

-But if we’re not too bad at estimating, why is there a common perception that we are?
+But if we're actually fairly good at providing accurate estimates, why is there a common perception that we are bad at it, especially when it comes to estimates on software projects?

 Imagine a boss who describes a new product to a team.
 The boss wants an estimate before approving or rejecting work on the project.
 Let's suppose the project, if played out, would actually take 1,000 hours.
 Of course, we don't know that yet, since the team is just now being asked to provide an estimate.